 To be precise, inlay work in natural stones is a traditional art in which delicate precious stones are inserted into the base stone to give a unique, magnificent design.
 Today, very few experts are skilled to perform this technique.

-As far as the history is concerned, the introduction of the inlay work in India was majorly witnessed in architectural innovations of Mughal Emperor Shah Jahan.
+As far as history is concerned, the introduction of the inlay work in India was majorly witnessed in the architectural innovations of Mughal Emperor Shah Jahan.
 This art resembles the 'Pietra Dura' art of Italy which was carried out in the 16th century.
 This art was profusely applied on decorative panels, bird and flower motif, table tops and cabinet fronts.
-Some of these reached the Mughals as presents and this is how it arrived in India.
+Some of these reached the Mughals as presents and this is how they arrived in India.